mihailthebuilder/simplyfeed/README.md

 ![popup](readme/popup.png)

-The pop-up has 2 important pieces
+The pop-up has 2 important pieces:

+1. Switches to activate/deactivate either of the 2 types of filters.
+2. Stats section that records the total # of posts removed today and during the extension's lifetime.

+The data is stored in the browser using the [storage API](https://developer.chrome.com/docs/extensions/reference/storage/).

 ## Empty feed fallback